inverted-capital/frame-innovations-panel/README.md

-# starter-widget
+# innovations-panel

-This repo demonstrates a minimal setup for building an Artifact widget.
-It loads and saves a custom `profile.json` file checked against a Zod schema.
-If the file is missing a default one is written automatically.
+This widget demonstrates how to display innovations stored in `innovations.json` inside an Artifact frame.
+If the file is missing a default set is written automatically.

 ## Development